Show / Hide Table of Contents

 Note

-The Iteration, Timestep, Rows and Columns controls require you to click the Apply button for your changes to be reflected in the current Map.
-For example, if you change the Timesteps you must click the Apply button for those changes to take effect.
+The Timestep control requires you to click the Apply button for your changes to be reflected in the current Map.
 The other controls will immediately update the Map if appropriate.